 Yes, investors do care about not just what’s happening inside the company but its actions outside its walls.
 Environmental, Social and Governance (ESG) investing is transforming the financial industry.
 Already, over 1,000 institutions (pension funds and family offices) and counting, representing over $8 trillion in assets under management, have already divested from oil and gas.

 We can only expect stakeholders to broaden out their sphere of concerns.
 Already, film and television production companies are refusing to work in U.S. states with new anti-abortion laws.
 What this means for communications professionals is clear: don’t second guess what your stakeholders care about; ask them.

 There are significant implications for how companies think about who and how they “touch” the communities in which they operate, and how they may need to engage differently.

-As community opposition to the building of Amazon’s offices in New York demonstrated, when a wide variety of grassroots activist groups speak as one voice they can have an impact.
+As community opposition to the building of Amazon’s offices in New York demonstrated, when a wide variety of grassroots activism movement groups speak as one voice, they can have an impact.
 Something similar was achieved when citizen groups worked in concert to oppose the Dakota Access Pipeline in North Dakota.